 The Benefits and Limitations of Different Communication Channels

 In 2020, the number of worldwide mobile app downloads skyrocketed to 218 billion, marking a striking 55 percent increase from 2016 and a 7 percent increase from the previous year.
-Global mobile app consumer spending has increased by 42 percent in the last couple years alone.
+Global mobile app consumer spending has increased by 42 percent in the last couple of years alone.

 While the mobile app space is ever-expanding, a 2019 study shows that 25 percent of mobile apps downloaded worldwide were used only once.
 Herein lies the biggest challenge facing mobile apps today: user retention.